 What is Opiate Addiction?

-Long term opiate abuse that leads to physical dependence is further barred by what is known as opiate withdrawal.
-The physical illness that results when an individual stops using opiates can be difficult and potentially deadly to cope with for the patient, especially when not treated by a proper medical staff.
+Long term opiate abuse leads to physical dependence, which causes withdrawal.
+Withdrawal is a physical illness that results when an individual stops using opiates and it can be difficult and potentially deadly to cope with.
+Medical treatment makes it easier to cope with an is highly recommended.
 Opiate withdrawal syndrome includes many symptoms that can range widely from person to person.

 Some of the withdrawal symptoms associated with opiate detox will set in mere hours after the last dose while others may take a few days to fully set in.
 These symptoms are likely with abrupt quitting of opiate use but they can also be a problem for those who taper the drugs off too quickly.